-After years of running Better Homes and Gardens as Editor-in-Chief I’ve seen my fair share of redecorating tips and tricks, and I reckon the ones I’ve shared below might just help you reach the dizzying heights of a super surprising sales result way beyond your expectations.
+After years of running Better Homes and Gardens as Editor-in-Chief, I’ve seen my fair share of redecorating tips and tricks, and I reckon the ones that I’ve shared below might just help you reach the dizzying heights of a super surprising sales result in ways beyond your expectations.

 Gear up, take a big breath and ready yourself!
 Yes, really ready yourself, because you have a house to clear out.
 And when I say clear out, I mean it.